-The food pantry shall accept self-declaration as the primary means of documenting eligibility.
-Needy persons receiving TEFAP foods from a food pantry shall sign the Eligibility To Take Food Home declaration form (FDP-105) For Receipt of TEFAP Foods, to attest they meet the income-based standards for the program.
+The food pantry shall accept self -declaration as the primary means of documenting eligibility.
+Persons receiving TEFAP foods from a food pantry shall sign the Eligibility To Take Food Home declaration form (FDP-105) For Receipt of TEFAP Foods, to attest they meet the income-based standards for the program.
 The applicant's signature places the responsibility for documenting eligibility directly on the recipient and relieves food pantry volunteers/staff of both legal and programmatic liability.

 ⇒ Site volunteers and staff are entitled to TEFAP foods only if they meet the eligibility requirements.
-Eligible volunteers and staff may not be given extra food to encourage their help.
-Issuance rates may not be exceeded.